irfan-nagoo/webrtc-conferencing/README.md

 **Tech Stack Signaling Server:**  NodeJS 16, Socket.io server

-This is my first every UI application with alomost nill experience in the user interface software technologies.
-With Significant experience in the server side technologies, it would be tough (considering the features this application has) for me to produce next one like this in the UI segment.
+This is my first every UI application with almost nil experience in the user interface software technologies.
+With significant experience in the server side technologies, it would be tough (considering the features this application has) for me to produce next one like this in the UI segment.
+Here are few important stakeholders in this project:

-**I dedicate this project to my sister Ruqia and her two kids Zayn and Hamza**.
+1. Customer/Manager:  Abdul Rashid Nagoo (my father, this requirement came from him)
+2. Product owner: Ruqia (my sister)
+3. Another Manager: Showkat (my brother in law)
+4. UI/UX: Hamza (my nephew, loves to puke on me)
+5. Developers:  Musaib, Zayn (my brother, my nephew, they love to develop)